jakesgordon/sprite-factory/README.md

     # generates:  url(http://s3.amazonaws.com/icons.png)

+For more control, a simple token replacement can be performed using the $IMAGE token.
+For example, to embed ERB into the generated style file and let Rails generate the paths you can use:

+    SpriteFactory.run('images/icons',
+                      :csspath => "<%= image_path('$IMAGE') %>")

+    # generates:  url(<%= image_path('icons.png') %>)

+>> _this assumes Rails will post-process the css file with ERB (e.g. using sprockets in the Rails 3.1 asset pipeline)_

-For more control, you can provide a lambda function and generate your own paths:
+For full control, you can provide a lambda function and generate your own paths:

     SpriteFactory.run('images/icons',
                        :csspath => lambda{|image| image_path(image)})